Folvin/EA-react-project-team4/README.md

 # naming convention

-## for components and folder
+### for components and folder

-always start components name with capitalization and successive word doesn't use - or _ and also use capitalization so for example TextWrap.tsx
+always start components name with capitalization and successive word doesn't use - or \_ and also use capitalization so for example TextWrap.tsx

-folder instead have all name in lowercase and successive word are separated by - so for example src/pages/apex-legend/
+folder instead have all name in lowercase and successive word are separated by - so for example apex-legend

-## for branch and commit
+### for branch and commit

 we are partially using git naming convention so for commit is groupType(optionalScope): small description for branch is groupType/small-description

 commit example: feat: created footer component example 2 fix(homepage): header overflowing to the navbar branch example: feature/shared-button-component example 2 fix/section-component

 list of group type:
-feat: you are creating something new or adding something to something that already existed
+feat(commit) or feature(branch): you are creating something new or adding something to something that already existed
 fix: bug fix, something is not working visually or functionally or the code is broken and you are fixing it
 style: formatting the code, adding comments or improving variables name
 docs: modifying something related to documentation (like this file), configs (like tsconfig.json or gitignore) and package json